 Kevin is the founder and Creative Director of Made by Big.
-He has twenty years of global brand design experience in both top tier agencies and independently with strong experience in all aspects of brand identity and graphic design.
-He has over 35 international design awards including D&AD, ADC, New York Festivals, Mobius and AGDA.
-His approach to design is characterised by a belief in meaningful ideas and simple effective communication.
+He has twenty years of global brand design experience, both in top tier agencies and independently, with strong experience in all aspects of brand identity and graphic design.
+He has won over 35 international design awards including D&AD, ADC, New York Festivals, Mobius and AGDA.
+His approach to design is characterised by a belief in meaningful ideas and simple

 Kevin graduated in 1997 with a degree in graphic design from the University of Northumbria.
 His career began in London with a series of placements at some of the UK’s most respected design companies – Pentagram (Lippa Pearce), The Partners and Carter Wong.
 After a year working in an Italian design studio he returned to England to join The Chase.
 He was the first designer to be employed in the fledgling Leeds office, winning 3 D&AD ‘in books’ in his first year.

 In 2002 he joined international design agency Elmwood, relocating after three years to the new studio in Melbourne.
 Growing from Senior Designer to Creative Director, he led a team of designers on projects for Nike, Just Group, Melbourne Writers Festival, National Sports Museum, ACMI, Federation Square, ANZ Bank and Melbourne Heart FC.
 As part of the Australian leadership team he helped grow the business from three to over twenty five individuals.

 His work has been widely published and recognised with over thirty five international design awards including AGDA, D&AD, Design Week, DBA Design Effectiveness, Melbourne Art Directors Club, New York Festivals, New York Art Directors Club and Mobius.

 Country Chef Bakery Co.